xznhj8129/mpfc/README.md

 Cores control the master on/off switch.
 They can send a Control.Shutdown message that all clients will take as a sign to shut down cleanly.
 Cores encountering an unrecoverable error will also send Control.Shutdown.

 Base plugins:
-* msp_interface: Bus-connected MSP Flight Controller interface using MSPAPI2, tcp or serial
+* msp_interface: Bus-connected MSP Flight Controller interface using MSPAPI2, ip or serial
-* mav_interface: Bus-connected Mavlink interface
+* mav_interface: Bus-connected Mavlink interface that bridges Mavlink between the bus and an external interface (ip or serial), internally transacting parsed frames and encoded frames outwards
 * hivelink_interface: Bus-connected Hivelink interface

 Common characteristics: